What About a Restrictive Covenant AKA Non-Compete Agreement for Dentists?

 While the concept may be interpreted differently in different states, a common way to define “reasonable” is to relate it to the locality of the employer/seller and the size of the area from which he or she draws most of the patients.

 In the case of the sale of a private practice, the age of the dentist may play a part.
-If he or she is younger, say 60 or so, the Buyer may insist on a time restriction of more than 5 years.
-A period of 7 to 10 years may be requested as protection against the Seller being able to return to compete.
+If he or she is younger, say 60 or so, the Buyer may insist on a time restriction of more than 3 years.
+A period of 5 to 7 years may be requested as protection against the Seller being able to return to compete.

 Is a Restrictive Covenant Really Necessary?